shannon — What is it?

 OWASP Vulnerability Coverage

-Shannon identifies and validates common web application vulnerabilities such as injection, XSS, SSRF, and broken authentication.
+Shannon identifies and validates common web application vulnerabilities such as Injection, XSS, SSRF, and Broken Authentication/Authorization.

 Source: Features per README